 Dabs like shatter are, by far, one of the most popular trends in the marijuana world right now.
 They are increasingly taking up space in dispensaries and have gotten to the point that they’re featured on local evening news reports.

-As medical and recreational marijuana legalization reaches more states and enthusiasm for shatter grows, companies have started to focus even more on improving extraction technologies.
+As medical and recreational marijuana legalization reaches for more states and enthusiasm for shatter MMJ grows, companies have started to focus even more on improving extraction technologies.
 This has already led to the development of new methodologies that ensure safer and higher quality cannabis concentrates.

 If sales trends continue in their current direction, cannabis concentrates like shatter are destined to become a dominant figure in the marijuana market.

 Marijuana is legal in some form in 32 U.S. states.
 Because laws vary state-by-state, you’ll need to check with your local marijuana dispensary on their availability of shatter wax for sale.